pathakdhruv/GalDynPsrSuper/GalDynPsrSuper/README.txt

 GalDynPsrSuper is a package for calculating dynamical contributions to the first and the second derivatives of the frequencies (as well as periods), both spin or orbital, of pulsars in the Galactic field.
 These dynamical terms depend on the proper motion, the acceleration and the jerk of the pulsars.
 The main source of the acceleration of the pulsar is the gravitational potential of the Galaxy.
 GalDynPsrSuper uses two galpy based models of this potential: 1) 'MWPotential2014wBH' and 2) 'McMillan17'  and has the option to use either one of them.

-Details on various dynamical effects and formalism to estimate those are available in Pathak and Bagchi (New Astronomy 85 (2021) 101549; arXiv: 1909.13113, hereafter Pathak and Bagchi (2021)).
-Please cite this paper if you use GalDynPsrSuper for your research.
+Details on various dynamical effects and formalism to estimate those are available in Pathak and Bagchi (ApJ 868 (2018) 123; arXiv: 1712.06590, hereafter Pathak and Bagchi (2018)) as well as Pathak and Bagchi (New Astronomy 85 (2021) 101549; arXiv: 1909.13113, hereafter Pathak and Bagchi (2021)).
+Please cite both the papers if you use GalDynPsrSuper for your research.

 This package can calculate the fractional contributions or the excess terms, e.g. \dot{f}/f|_{excess, Gal}, \dot{f}/f|_{excess, Shk} (Eqs.
 (14),(15) and (19) of Pathak and Bagchi (2018)) and \ddot{f}/f|_excess (Eq.
 (11) of Pathak and Bagchi (2021)), where f is either the orbital frequency or the spin frequency.
 Similarly, in the period domain, this package can calculate the excess terms like \dot{P}/P|_{excess, Gal}, \dot{P}/P|_{excess, Shk} and \ddot{P}/P|_excess.